Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 cat meeting-notes.md | pbcopy

-For example, in my slash command for regular meeting preparation that I actually use, I combine pbcopy and open in the final step.
+For example, in my slash command for regular meeting preparation, I combine pbcopy and open in the final step.

-Check the generated content to verify it's output correctly.
+Look at the generated content and check if it's outputting correctly.

 cat ./tmp/YYYY-MM-DD-meeting-prepare.md | pbcopy